 These are our top four choices for prescription hearing aids.
 Oticon, ReSound, and Phonak are consistent leaders among the most popular behind-the-ear styles, and Starkey is a leader in custom in-the-ear products.
 You'll usually work with a local doctor to access these brands and products.

-- Price: The national average price for Phonak Lumity is $6,213 per pair.
-In my price research I found two larger providers who offer lower prices starting at $3,195/pair.
+Price: The national average price for Phonak Audéo Sphere Infinio is $6,500 per pair.
+Some providers offer lower prices starting at $4,598/pair.
 Click here for more on prices.

 Top of the line customization, Bluetooth connection and rechargeable batteries